 The Catherine Booth Friendship House Residence is a residential facility that provides a warm, friendly and safe environment for low-income individuals ages 62 or older.
 This center currently has 216 apartments to house up to 270 senior citizens.

-As you can tell, The Salvation Army has been busy serving the needs of the poor in Tarrant County, but we could not have done it without help from the North Texas Community Foundation and the Ella C. McFadden Endowment Fund,” said Major Ward Mattews.
+As you can tell, The Salvation Army has been busy serving the needs of the poor in Tarrant County, but we could not have done it without help from the Community Foundation of North Texas and the Ella C. McFadden Endowment Fund,” said Major Ward Mattews.
 “We cannot thank you enough for your commitment to the Fort Worth community.”